-Table 49 - NegotiateMediumParameters command format
+Table 52 - NegotiateMediumParameters command format

-Туре Request data

-uint32 MCMaximumTransferChunkSizeBytes

-An indication of the maximum amount of data the MC can support for a single message transfer.
+Туре Request data uint32 MCMaximumTransferChunkSizeBytes An indication of the maximum amount of data the MC can support for a single message transfer.
 This value represents the size of the PLDM header and PLDM payload; medium specific header information shall not be included in this calculation.
-For cases of larger messages, a protocol-specific multipart transfer shall be utilized.
-NOTE for MCTP-based mediums, this is relative to the message size, not the packet size.

-Туре Response data
+For cases of larger messages, a protocol- specific multipart transfer shall be utilized.
+All MC implementations shall support a transfer size of at least 64 bytes.
+NOTE For MCTP-based mediums, this is relative to the message size, not the packet size. Туре Response data enum8 CompletionCode value: { PLDM_BASE_CODES } If the MC reports a maximum transfer size of less than 64 bytes, the RDE Device shall respond with completion code ERROR_INVALID_DATA. uint32 DeviceMaximumTransferChunkSizeBytes The maximum number of bytes that the RDE Device can support in a chunk for a single message transfer.

-enum8 CompletionCode

-value: { PLDM_BASE_CODES }

-uint32 DeviceMaximumTransferChunkSizeBytes

-The maximum number of bytes that the RDE Device can support in a chunk for a single message transfer.
 This value represents the size of the PLDM header and PLDM payload; medium specific header information shall not be included in this calculation.
 If this value is greater than MCMaximumTransferChunkSizeBytes , the RDE Device shall "throttle down" to using the smaller value.
 If this value is smaller, the MC shall not attempt a transfer exceeding it.
-NOTE for MCTP-based mediums, this is relative to the message size, not the packet size.
+All RDE Device implementations shall support a transfer size of at least 64 bytes.
+NOTE For MCTP-based mediums, this is relative to the message size, not the packet size.

-11.3 GetSchemaDictionary command format
+2660 11.3 GetSchemaDictionary command (0x03) format

-This command enables the MC to retrieve a dictionary (full or truncated; see clause 7.2.3) associated with a Redfish Resource PDR.
-After invoking the GetSchemaDictionary command, the MC shall, upon receipt of a successful completion code and a valid read transfer handle, invoke one or more MultipartReceive commands (clause 13.2) to transfer data for the dictionary from the RDE Device.
+2661 This command enables the MC to retrieve a dictionary (full or truncated; see clause 7.2.3) associated with 2662 a Redfish Resource PDR.
+After invoking the GetSchemaDictionary command, the MC shall, upon receipt 2663 of a successful completion code and a valid read transfer handle, invoke one or more 2664 RDEMultipartReceive commands (clause 13.2) to transfer data for the dictionary from the RDE Device.
+2665 The MC shall only have one dictionary, schema, or message registry retrieval in process from a given 2666 RDE Device at any time.
+In the event that the MC begins a dictionary, schema, or message registry 2667 retrieval when a previous retrieval has not vet completed (i.e., more chunks of dictionary or schema data 2668 remain to be retrieved), the previous retrieval is implicitly aborted and the RDE Device may discard any 2669 data associated with the transfer.